5 min read

 THE LEGACY OF THE BAT

 First up, let’s talk about the significance of the bat.
-For those not familiar with the history of BACARDÍ this is one of our favourite stories.
+For those not familiar with the history of BACARDÍ this is one of our favorite stories.
 The iconic BACARDÍ bat logo came about when Doña Amalia, the wife of our founder Don Facundo, spotted a colony of fruit bats in the rafters of the first BACARDÍ distillery in Santiago de Cuba.
 Symbolizing good health, family unity and good fortune, she knew the bat was the right choice to symbolize BACARDÍ.

 The bat has remained synonymous with our rum ever since.
 Gracing every bottle and guiding the Bacardí family’s long-term involvement with bat research, education and conservation.